antonio-gomez/photoshop-dom-event/README.md

 To mantain Photoshop stability, event listeners can be started or stopped during extension execusion by using the corresponding methods described below.

-#### Example
+#### Usage
 --------
 ```
 var csInterface  = new CSInterface();
 var photoshopDOM = require('photoshop-dom-event');

-// Start listening for an event passing the corresponding stringID
+// Start listening for an event passing the corresponding charID or stringID
 photoshopDOM.onEvent('placedLayerEditContents', function(eventData) {
   console.log('Editing Photoshop Smart Layer', eventData);
 });